lakshitadodeja/Machine_Learning_Team_7/index.md

 </td></tr> </table>

+**Table 2(a-d): Summary of precision, recall and F1-scores for STL and MTL over balanced and imbalanced data sets.**

+**Note:**
+1. Precision: TP/(TP+FP) -  indicates  what fraction of predictions as a positive class were actually positive.
+2. Recall: TP/(TP+FN) - indicates the fraction of all positive samples were correctly predicted as positive by the classifier.
+3. f1_score: 2*(Precision.Recall)/(Precision + Recall) -is the harmonic mean of Precision and Recall.
+Research has shown that the F1 score is a better performance metrics than accuracy score for highly imbalanced datasets.

 Overall, MTL and balanced training improved the robustness of the predictions across the classes and thus generalize the model better for all classes.
 As a trade-off, we loose some accuracy in both these approaches - MTL is seen to trade more accuracy than balanced training to improve robustness.

 <!---